martijn/securebase/README.md

 in your application is moved out of the app server / database server attack surface; sensitive data can no longer be leaked through database-related attacks or user errors.
 Securebase should be hosted on an isolated server that is not accessible from the outside world.
+Dumping of the datastore from the application is slowed down by rate limiting.
+Rate limiting is only an effective safe guard if monitoring is in place so a dump in progress will be noticed.

 Values are stored encrypted with